 The Honda Civic sold 377,286 units in 2017, and is ranked #3 among compact cars on the market.
 According to KBB, a new Honda Civic could run you anywhere from $19,835 – $27,695.
 A standard 4-door Civic is made from 60% domestic parts, while 20% of its parts come from Japan.
 More notably, however, is the 5-door Civic hatchback, which is only 15% domestic.
 The average price of the hatchback is about $23,300, which means the proposed car tariff could see a spike in 5-door models of about $2,600.

 9. Honda CR-V

 The Honda CR-V sold 377,895 units in 2017 and is the #1 ranked vehicle among compact SUVs, which is one of the most rapidly growing markets in the auto industry.
 KBB says a new CR-V will cost between $25,245 – $35,145.
-The CR-V is actually 65% domestic, so despite the higher price tag, this vehicle is only going to see about a $1,000 bump in price if Trump’s new tariff is applied.
+The CR-V is actually 65% domestic, so despite the higher price tag, this vehicle is only going to see about a $1,000 bump in price if they impose tariffs.

 8. Ford Escape

 The Ford Escape is ranked #2 among compact SUVs and sold 308,296 units in 2017.
 With an MSRP ranging from $24,935 – $34,485 and a domestic parts volume of 60%, the Escape manages to miss a good chunk of the proposed automotive tariff’s hit.
 Still, buyers could expect prices to rise in excess of $1,000 if the trade war is further escalated.